Hootie & The Blowfish – Cracked Rear View: #832 of best 1,000 albums ever!

-Why is Hootie & The Blowfish’s Cracked Rear View on my best 1,000 albums ever list?
+So why is Hootie & The Blowfish’s Cracked Rear View on this best 1,000 albums ever thing?

-Over the course of close to 170 “entries,” as I like to think of them, on this here best 1,000 albums ever project, I’ve already written a lot about the visceral connection between music and specific times and places in our lives.
+In the course of compiling this here best 1,000 albums ever project, I’ve already written a lot about the visceral connection between music and specific times and places in our lives.

-Sometimes, the music itself is tightly bound to the emotions of a specific moment – as with Steppenwolf’s “Magic Carpet Ride,” off of The Second (#999 out of 1,000) – and other times it’s more about a mood, a specific time, or emotions that are difficult to define.
+Sometimes, the music itself is tightly bound to the emotions of a specific moment – as with Steppenwolf’s “Magic Carpet Ride,” off The Second (#999) – and other times it’s more about a mood, a specific time, or emotions that are difficult to define.

-Well, I got into phenomenal shape, the best shape of my life really, so that’s something.
-I had gotten into jogging and lifting weights over the previous few years, and this training came in handy as I joined the rugby team during my senior year that fall.
-I also got embroiled in a mostly innocent fling, a true summer romance that faded amicably once fall semester started.
+Well, and by nothing I mean I got into phenomenal shape, the best shape of my life really as I had gotten into jogging and lifting weights over the previous few years.
+This training came massively in handy as I joined the rugby team during my senior year that fall.
+I also had a mostly innocent fling with one of the inbound freshmen, a true summer romance that faded amicably once fall semester started.

-The mellow, optimistic mood of Cracked Rear View meshes with my memory of that time.
+The mellow, somehow optimistic mood of Cracked Rear View meshes with this time.
 It was an album that could be heard a lot that summer, and I specifically tie it to a pub that my fellow RAs and I would sometimes visit for a few beers and pizza in the evening.
-It was a good group of co-workers – if they could be called such – that I enjoyed but then, once again, quickly lost touch with once the camp vibe of summer gave way to the hustle and bustle of the fall and my senior year.
+It was a good group of co-workers – if they could be called such – that I enjoyed but then, once again, quickly lost touch with once the camp vibe of summer gave way to the hustle and bustle of the fall and senior year.

 But Cracked Rear View brings me right back to the summer of 1995.